acousineau/treehouse/Console Foundations.md

 ### Editing Files

 nano
-	A simple text editor
+* A simple text editor

-	another version - pico
+* another version - pico

-	How to save Files
+* How to save Files
-		Ctrl + X - Exit
+	* Ctrl + X - Exit
-		Y - Save Changes
+	* Y - Save Changes
-		Press Enter to confirm
+	* Press Enter to confirm

 ### Moving and Deleting Files

 Renaming Files
-	-moving from 1 location to the other move hello.txt to hi.txt
+* moving from 1 location to the other
+    * move hello.txt to hi.txt

 mv
-	move
+* move
-	Moves, or renames, a file or directory
+* Moves, or renames, a file or directory

-	mv hello.txt hi.txt --Renaming
+    * mv hello.txt hi.txt --Renaming
-	mv hi.txt documents/ --Moving into a new directory
+    * mv hi.txt documents/ --Moving into a new directory

-	Move to current directory
+* Move to current directory
-	mv documents/hi.txt .
+    * mv documents/hi.txt .

-	Move and rename
+* Move and rename
-	mv hi.txt documents/hello.txt
+    * mv hi.txt documents/hello.txt

 cp
-	Copy
+* Copy
-	Copies a file or directory
+* Copies a file or directory

-	cp hello.txt hi.txt --copying a file
+    * cp hello.txt hi.txt --copying a file

-	cp -r documents docs --copying a directory
+    * cp -r documents docs --copying a directory

 rm
-	Remove
+* Remove
-	Removes a file or directory
+* Removes a file or directory

-	Does not add to recycle bin - it completely removes it!!
+    * Does not add to recycle bin - it completely removes it!!

-	rm hello.txt --removes a file
+    * rm hello.txt --removes a file
-	rm -r docs --remove a directory
+    * rm -r docs --remove a directory

 mkdir
-	Make Directory
+* Make Directory
-	Create a new directory
+* Create a new directory

-	Creating nested directories
+* Creating nested directories

-	mkdir -p documents/notes/console
+    * mkdir -p documents/notes/console

 ## Users and Permissions